CrowCrow611/Cipher_os/README.md

 # CIPHER_OS
 CIPHER_OS is a self-contained, zero-dependency desktop environment that runs entirely in your browser.
 It features a windowed UI, a custom scripting language, a suite of built-in apps, and a dual-mode aesthetic system that lets you flip between a clean dark workspace.

-Do note that most of the features are written by claude.
+Do note that most of the features of the operating system are written by claude.
 And i am rewriitng the entire os.

 ---